Are you looking for the best Telephone Consumer Protection Lawyer?

 Have you ever received a call to your cell phone from an automatic dialing system or “robo-dial system”?

-Not only are these text spam messages and automated phone calls annoying and costly for consumers, a business or individual sending these types of messages on behalf of a business may be a violations of a Federal law known as the Telephone Consumer Protection Act (“TCPA”).
+Not only are these text spam messages and automated phone calls annoying and costly for consumers, a business or individual sending these types of messages on behalf of a business may be a violation of a Federal law known as the Telephone Consumer Protection Act (“TCPA”).

 "Straight-up answers to your questions in simple, easy to understand English, that everyone can understand.
 No legal mumbo-jumbo, lawyer talk.”